deviljin112/daily_QoL/README.md

 # daily_QoL
 Quality of Life Scripts, contain lots of snippets and different code that I've collected / developed over the years and maintained so it all works.
 Its a collection from other scripts as well as my own stuff.
+Modernised a lot of the code for current ESX and FiveM Natives.
+Also made it a little more optimal.

 ## Features
 - Anti Vehicle Air Control